ni-lab/personalized-expression-benchmark/expecto/README.md

 Then, follow the official instructions for installing PyTorch (pytorch <= 1.13) with GPU support from https://pytorch.org/get-started/previous-versions/ for your system.

 ## Download trained models
-To download the trained Beluga model weights for use with the ExPecto model, run the following command in this directory:
+To use the ExPecto model, you will need to download pre-trained model weights for the Beluga model that ExPecto relies on.
+These weights are publicly available from the [official ExPecto repository](https://github.com/FunctionLab/ExPecto/tree/master), and you can obtain them by running the following command in this directory:
 ```
 wget http://deepsea.princeton.edu/media/code/expecto/resources_20190807.tar.gz; tar xf resources_20190807.tar.gz
 ```